 Sealcoating protects the surface of your asphalt from the three biggest enemies of asphalt longevity: Water, the Sun's UV Rays, and vehicle oil

-Good sealer, such as our industry leading Tarconite, will provide a barrier between the elements and your asphalt.
+A good sealer provides a barrier between the elements and your asphalt.

 In sum, if unsealed your asphalt is at the mercy of the elements which will methodically break down the binder.
 As your binder disintegrates so will the aggregate.
 The driveway will become brittle because there is less and less "glue" to hold it together.
 Good sealer properly applied will prevent this from happening and ensure that your driveway or parking lot has a protective barrier.

 Asphalt is essentially comprised of aggregate such as stone and a petroleum based binding agent that keeps the aggregate together.
 If unsealed, water causes the oils to leach out of the asphalt.
 If unsealed, the ultra violet rays of the sun cause the oils to oxidize, which basically means to dry out as the oil evaporates.
 If unsealed, petroleum spills like vehicle oil begin to break down the petroleum based binder.

 Sealcoating increases the beauty and value of your property

 Sealcoating restores the deep black color of new pavement.

 Our sealer provides a striking contrast for your landscaping.
 A good sealcoating job helps your landscape to "pop," and it communicates to all who see it that your property is well cared for.